spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/building-pages/oryx-pages.md

 template: concept-topic-template
 ---

 In Oryx, pages are essential building blocks of web applications.
-They represent different sections or views within your application and can be created using a data-driven approach.
+They represent different sections or views within an application and can be created using a data-driven approach.
 This approach lets you define the composition and layout of pages using external data sources, making it easier to maintain, customize, and optimize your application.

 Oryx provides standard pages, like home, login, or search page, in [application presets](/docs/scos/dev/front-end-development/{{page.version}}/oryx/oryx-presets.html).
 Using presets gets you up and running fast.
-This document shows you how to provide custom pages or apply small customization on top of standard preset pages.
+This document shows you how to provide custom pages or apply small customization on top of the standard preset pages.

 ## Understanding pages and compositions

 Pages in Oryx are represented as [compositions](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-pages/oryx-compositions.html), which are collections of components organized in a specific order.
-Compositions enable you to define the structure and layout of pages without hardcoding them in your code.
-This separation of concerns makes your components more reusable and less tied to specific pages.
+Compositions enable you to define the structure and layout of pages without hardcoding them in the code.
+This [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) makes your components more reusable and less tied to specific pages.

 Oryx leverages a data-driven approach for creating pages, letting you configure the composition and content of pages using external data sources.
 For the advantages and technical details, see [Compositions](/docs/scos/dev/front-end-development/{{page.version}}/oryx/oryx-compositions.html).

-## Non-data-driven approach
+## Creating pages with page components

-While Oryx promotes the data-driven approach for creating pages, you are not bound to it.
-If you prefer, you can create a page component and assign it directly to a route.
+While Oryx promotes the data-driven approach for creating pages, you can create page components and assign them directly to routes.

 ## Creating pages by data